 By 2012, the region consolidated two HUD CoC’s for the City and County of San Diego into one larger regional CoC to include all of San Diego County.
 The first CoC Governance Board was seated in 2013, replacing the former RCCC.
 Then in 2017, the CoC Board assumed the role as the RTFH non-profit board to best operationalize CoC duties and helping to lead a collective impact framework for ending homelessness in San Diego.

 Today the RTFH administers many of the core federal requirements such as serving as the collaborative applicant to HUD, administering the HMIS, conducting an annual PITC, and also serves as a funder, regional convener, promoter of best practices, and policy leader in San Diego’s collective efforts to end homelessness.

 Find out more about our purpose, our mission and our vision.

-The Governance Board acts on behalf of the Continuum of Care (CoC) and is representative of the relevant organizations and projects serving homeless subpopulations throughout the San Diego region.
+This Board of Directors acts on behalf of the Continuum of Care (CoC) and is representative of the relevant organizations and projects serving homeless subpopulations throughout the San Diego region.

-View the people of San Diego’s Regional Task Force on the Homeless.
+View the people of San Diego’s Regional Task Force on Homelessness.